Cobertos/unitypackage_extractor/tests/README.md

 ### `testEscape2.unitypackage`

-This one has an absolute path, which should cause a failure
+This one has an absolute path, which should cause a failure. `/tmp` because it's globally writable on most systems.

 No expected output, but contains:

-* `/var/log/escape.txt`
+* `/tmp/escape.txt`